chaihx90/Refinitive-Data-API-Download/README.md

 Important: You would need a Refinitiv Datascope account username and password for the code to work.
 Key in your credentials into "daily_extract.py".

 \-----   INSTALLATION    -----\
-0. Ensure python 3.7.X is available on your local machine.
+1. Ensure python 3.7.X is available on your local machine.
 It can be installed from python.org.
 You may desire to create a virtual environment for this project so that python packages installed in the next step do not conflict with other projects.

-1. Open a new terminal/command line session.
+2. Open a new terminal/command line session.

-2. Install necessary python packages.
+3. Install necessary python packages.
 This can be done by referencing the requirements file "requirements.txt ".
 The command is "pip install -r requirements.txt"

-3. Finally, double-click "daily_extract.py", and the data would be downloaded.
+4. Finally, to manually download the data, you can double-click "daily_extract.py".

+\-----   AUTOMATATION    -----\
+You can further automate the download, by creating a .BAT file and schedule periodic runs of the .BAT file on a scheduler (e.g. Task Scheduler on Windows).